ocean flows colored with sea surface temperature data

 The currents in the ocean have changed dramatically over 200 million years as the continents have realigned and the seafloor has widened.
 Though the Atlantic Ocean is roughly 180 million years old, the Gulf Stream has existed for only 2.5 million years.
 That is when tectonic movements brought the Cocos, Panama, North Andes, South American, and North American plates close enough to create the Isthmus of Panama, linking a peninsula of southern Central America with South America.

 Panama cut off the flow of warm water near the Equator between the Atlantic and Pacific oceans.
 Water in the Caribbean moved north in a clockwise direction around Cuba, then through the Straights of Florida and northward along the eastern edge of the North American continent.
-After land masses merged and cut off the ocean current flowing between the Atlantic and Pacfic oceans, the Gulf Stream was formed.3
+After land masses merged and cut off the ocean current flowing between the Atlantic and Pacific oceans, the Gulf Stream was formed.3

 Source: Kurzgesagt – In a Nutshell, The Gulf Stream Explained

 The Gulf Stream flows at an average of four miles per hour (6.4 kilometers per hour), in the latitudes including Virginia.
 Further north, as it widens, the current slows to one mile per hour (1.6 kilometers per hour).
 The amount of warmer-than-average, saltier-than-average water carried north from Florida is greater than the volume carried by all of the world's rivers combined.
+The Antarctic Circumpolar Current around Antarctica carries far more water, and is the most powerful current among all of those that create the Great Ocean Conveyor Belt.

 the west-flowing North Equatorial Current brings warm water to the Caribbean, and the Florida Current/Gulf Stream flow north from Cuba